Radon Inspection Scope

 The radon monitor will be placed during the inspection or prior to the inspection.

 Duration of Inspection:

 Minimum of 48 hrs.
 During this time the home must remain un-ventilated; natural ingress and egress is permissible, otherwise, windows and doors must remain closed for the duration of the test.

-All of our clients are required to review our website and read section/s that pertain to the testing/inspection being performed, prior to the inspection so that they are informed and can make any changes or appropriations as they see fit.
-They are responsible to make the decisions, regarding potential adjustments, based on questionable conditions at or before the time of the inspection.
+All of our clients are required to review the scope of the testing/inspection being performed prior to the inspection so that they are informed as to the extent and limitations of the services rendered.
+They are also responsible for decisions regarding potential adjustments based on environmental conditions at or before the time of the inspection.
 Please bear in mind that potentially questionable conditions do not always have a negative impact on the assessment or testing procedure.

 View Your Report